murexrobotics/docs/pages/prog/onboarding/welcome.md

 ## Writing Docs

-It is expected of every MUREX Robotics Programming member to write documentation in a timely manner.
-The "docs" are hosted on mdBook, which is written in Markdown and deployed to GitHub Pages through GitHub Actions.
+It is expected of every MUREX Robotics Electrical member to write documentation in a timely manner.
+The "docs" are built with Nextra, which puts Markdown files in a easily-readable format and deploys to GitHub Pages through GitHub Actions.

 - When adding docs, it should outline any work you have done, and any specialized knowledge required.
 Pictures are good.
 - In writing any docs, if there is precedent, follow it.